MoniPar/quiz/README.md

 ---

-# Acknowledgements
+# 9. Acknowledgements

 * My Code Institute Mentor, Samantha Dartnall, for the valuable professional guidance throughout the development of this project.
-* Kasia Boguucka for all the help and encouragement especially on Thursday mornings.
+* Student Care, Kasia Bogucka, for all the help and encouragement especially on Thursday mornings.
-* My brother Leon Parnis, the msletbb cohort and everyone on Slack for troubleshooting, motivation and assistance.
+* My brother Leon Parnis, the msletbb cohort and everyone on Slack for help with troubleshooting and motivation.
 * The students and staff of Rosmini Community School who have tested my quiz.
 * My partner Austen Donohoe for all the patience, grammar corrections and for keeping me sane.